alec-glisman/Swimming-in-Potential-Flow/README.md

 All data is input and output from simulation using the [HOOMD GSD format](https://gsd.readthedocs.io/en/stable/index.html).
 The [schema](https://gsd.readthedocs.io/en/stable/python-module-gsd.fl.html) is well-documented.

-I will be making a few modifications and make extensive use of the `log` section of the schema to save data I desire.
+I will be making a few modifications and make extensive use of the `log` section of the schema to save additional data.
 Many variables are stored as floats, but I output a number of variables as doubles in the logs section for accuracy in further computations.

 Frame 0 is created using a Python script and passed into the C++ simulation.